Keyword research guide: focus on intent and conversion

-- Featured snippets occupy position #1 100% of the time - We help SMEs conquer them
+- Featured snippets occupy position #1 100% of the time — we help Belgian SMEs capture them

-The number 1 position in Google receives an average of 27.6% of all clicks - that's 10 times more than position 10.
-But here's the crucial factor: not all #1 positions are equal.
-Some keywords generate leads, others only costs.
+The number 1 position in Google receives an average of 27.6% of all clicks — that is 10 times more than position 10.
+But here is the crucial factor: not all #1 positions are equal.
+Some keywords generate leads, others generate only costs.

-In this guide, I share the exact keyword research methods we use at ClickForest to bring our clients from page 3 to position 1 - with measurable ROI.
-You'll learn not only how to find keywords, but how to find the right ones.
+In this guide I share the exact keyword research methods we use at ClickForest to bring our clients from page 3 to position 1 — with measurable ROI.
+You will learn not just how to find keywords, but how to find the right ones.

-Why 90% of SMEs do keyword research wrong
+Why 90% of Belgian SMEs do keyword research wrong

-After 200+ SEO projects at ClickForest, we consistently see the same mistakes.
-SMEs focus on volume instead of value.
-They target "webdesign" (50,000 searches) while "webdesign for restaurants Antwerp" (20 searches) converts 10x better.
+After 200+ SEO projects at ClickForest we keep seeing the same mistakes.
+Belgian SMEs focus on volume instead of value.
+They target “web design” (50,000 searches) while “web design for restaurants Antwerp” (20 searches) converts 10x better.

-The ClickForest rule: Rather 10 interested prospects than 1000 browsers.
+The ClickForest rule: Better 10 interested prospects than 1,000 browsers.

-This is confirmed by recent research: 64.4% of pages ranking #1 for keywords with 1000+ monthly searches also rank for at least one other 1000+ volume keyword.
-One optimized page = multiple gains.
+This is confirmed by recent research: 64.4% of pages ranking #1 for keywords with 1,000+ monthly searches also rank for at least one other 1,000+ volume keyword.
+One optimised page = multiple wins.

-At ClickForest, we call this "keyword clustering" - a strategy we've refined by helping hundreds of Belgian SMEs.
+At ClickForest we call this “keyword clustering” — a strategy we have refined by helping hundreds of Belgian SMEs.
 The result?
 An average of 150% more organic traffic within 6 months.

-Google's John Mueller confirms this principle in his statements about keyword research.
-When asked if keyword research helps with SEO, he immediately answered "no," but then explained why:
+Google’s John Mueller confirms this principle in his statements about keyword research.
+When asked whether keyword research helps with SEO, he answered directly “no”, but then explained why:

-“Research alone changes nothing.
-You need to understand what you're researching, what the results mean, implement changes, follow up, and adjust.”
+“Just researching changes nothing.
+You have to understand what you’re researching, what the results mean, make changes, follow up and adjust.”

 The Belgian keyword reality check

-Belgian consumers use 30% different search terms than Dutch consumers
+- Belgian consumers use 30% different search terms compared to Dutch consumers

-Concrete ClickForest case: Bastiano Traiteur Before: Rankings for "catering" (#87), low traffic After: Rankings for "Italian catering Bonheiden" (#2), "communion caterer Mechelen" (#1) Result: 340% more online orders in 8 months
+Concrete ClickForest case: Bastiano Traiteur Before: Rankings for “catering” (#87), little traffic After: Rankings for “Italian catering Bonheiden” (#2), “traiteur communion Mechelen” (#1) Result: 340% more online orders in 8 months

 What Google’s experts say about modern keyword research

-Danny Sullivan, Google's former Search Liaison and now Director within Google Search, emphasizes a fundamental truth about SEO that also applies to keyword research:
+Danny Sullivan, Google’s former Search Liaison and now Director within Google Search, emphasises a fundamental truth about SEO that also applies to keyword research:

 “SEO is no longer about gaming the system, but about learning to play by the rules.”

-This philosophy perfectly aligns with our keyword research approach at ClickForest.
-We don't look for shortcuts, but for sustainable strategies that create real value.
+This philosophy fits perfectly with our keyword research approach at ClickForest.
+We do not look for shortcuts, but for sustainable strategies that create real value.

 The ClickForest keyword clustering method